Bytez-com/docs/javascript/readme.md

 ## Run a Model with HuggingFace params

-Run inference with HuggingFace parameters.
+Run inference with HuggingFace parameters

 ```js
 const output = await model.run("Once upon a time there was a", {